Fargo man commits suicide in court after ‘bad news’ from the judge

 The man’s identity and the nature of his verdict were not immediately clear.

-A man on trial in Fargo reportedly killed himself Monday afternoon at a federal courthouse, according to the U.S. Marshals Service.
+A man on trial in Fargo killed himself Monday afternoon at a federal courthouse, according to the U.S. Marshals Service.

 After his verdict trial at Quentin Burdick Courthouse in downtown Fargo, the man stood up and slashed his throat with either a pen or plastic shank, VNL reports.